 I was lucky to be in Sherbrooke, Quebec (Canada) in 1987 and witnessed Chip Jenkins setting an American record of 1:15.80 for 600 meters missing the World Record of 1:15.77.
 Chip is my friend on Facebook, so I’ll ask him to comment on this after I publish this article.

-Today, the WR is lowered to 1:15.12 with Kevin Borlee just missing the WR two weeks ago in Gent with a 1:15.65 clocking.
+Today (at the time of this writing in 2011), the WR is lowered to 1:15.12 with Kevin Borlee just missing the WR two weeks ago in Gent with a 1:15.65 clocking.

 At the time, Sherbrooke’s track was a four lane 22 degree banked track that looked similar to a cycling track.
 I timed his splits and he went through 400 meters in about 48 seconds.

 That record is still the US record 24 years later!

 How do you Run the Indoor 600 meters?

 This is a tough one.
 3 laps of hell.

 First, it’s a standing start (no blocks) with only “On Your Marks” and then the gun.
 Make sure you remind your athlete this!

 I was told to run it like a 400 meters and “hang on”.
 I ran earlier that day in 1:21.91 with splits of 25 and 51 (for 200 and 400m).
 That meant my 200m splits were 25, 26, 31.
 Yes, I died, and yes, it hurt like hell.

 But I still think this is the best way to run the race.
 Get out hard, get the lead, and just relax but fast and controlled.
 Use your arms more and more on the last lap.
 If you lose the race, at least you can say you gave it 100%.